dask/dask-kubernetes/doc/source/kubecluster.rst

 - A pod with a scheduler running
-- (optional) A pod with a LoadBalancer and complimentary service (svc) to expose scheduler and dashobard ports
+- (optional) A pod with a LoadBalancer and complimentary service (svc) to expose scheduler and dashboard ports
+- A PodDisruptionBudget avoid voluntary disruptions of the scheduler pod

 By default, the configuration option, ``scheduler-service-type``, is set to ``ClusterIp``.
 To optionally use a LoadBalancer, change ``scheduler-service-type`` to